ActiveMQ supports both persistent and non-persistence delivery. Here, we explain ActiveMQ persistence using c3p0 connection pooling with JDBC.

-After our recent blog detailing ActiveMQ’s deprecation of LevelDB, we had a number of customers inquire about the use of c3p0’s connection pooling in tandem with the JDBC persistence store to achieve better performance.
-This blog will walk through the steps necessary to create such a configuration, and demonstrate the benefits of using connection pooling with your JDBC persistence configuration in ActiveMQ.
+This blog will walk through the steps necessary to create such a configuration.
+You'll learn the benefits of using connection pooling with your JDBC persistence configuration in ActiveMQ.

 Even with connection pooling, JDBC is not likely to ever be as fast as the traditional KahaDB journaling database, as you’ll see below.
 KahaDB is a NoSQL-style data store, with an append-only write mechanism, and it is not held back by things like data relations and spindle contention.
 There are other ways besides pooling to speed up JDBC, such as load balancing across a cluster of database instances, but even with these enhancements you are likely to see better performance in KahaDB.

 So, why would you want to consider JDBC?
 Several reasons:

 Given that LevelDB/Zookeeper has been deprecated, JDBC persistence is now the only reliable, native means of achieving a true, no-SPOF HA solution.